ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 the information that could be added.
 The client does not need to be aware of the exact value added for each request, but needs to know the range of possible values the relay might use.
-It is important to note that information added by the relay can reduce the size of the anonymity set of clients at a server.
+It is important to note that information added by the relay can reduce the size of the anonymity set of clients at a gateway.

+Relays MAY apply differential treatment to clients that engage in abusive behavior, e.g., by sending too many requests in comparison to other clients, or as a response to rate limits signalled from the gateway.
+Any such differential treatment can reveal information to the gateway that would not be revealed otherwise and therefore reduce the size of the anonymity set of clients using a gateway.
+For example, if a relay chooses to rate limit or block an abusive client, this means that any client requests which are not treated this way are known to be non-abusive by the gateway.
+Clients should consider the likelihood of such differential treatment and the privacy risks when using a relay.

-A relay can also generate responses, though it assumed to not be able to examine the content of a request (other than to observe the choice of key identifier, KDF, and AEAD), so it is also assumed that it cannot generate an Encapsulated Response.
+Finally, a relay can also generate responses, though it assumed to not be able to examine the content of a request (other than to observe the choice of key identifier, KDF, and AEAD), so it is also assumed that it cannot generate an Encapsulated Response.